Canon M5 vs RP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M5 and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M5 and the Canon RP are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon.
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the M5 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the M5 from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon M5 better than the Canon RP or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.